Wellington Mounted Rifles Regiment: Gaza

 At 18:35, although Meldrum believed they could at least hold where they were, the regiment was ordered by Chetwode to withdraw.
 At 19:00 horse teams arrived to recover the guns, and at 19:45 they slowly retired back to the suburbs of Gaza.
 At 21:40 they rejoined the brigade and left the town.
 The next morning at 08:30 they arrived at Deir El Belah, where the division was now located.
 Casualties during the battle had again been rather light, at one dead and nineteen wounded.
 They had captured 197 prisoners, as well as the guns and field hospital.

 The regiment's involvement in the second attempt to capture Gaza began at 18:30 on 16 April.
 The brigade left Deir El Belah, marched through the night and at 04:30 the next morning were at a ford on the Wadi Ghuzze at Shellal.
 A Turkish machine-gun post covering the crossing was taken out, and soon after the regiment formed the vanguard on the advance to the Rafa–Beersheba road.
 By midday, despite being attacked by hostile aircraft, they had established a line of observation posts beside Im Siri.
 Turkish cavalry patrols were observed in the distance, but they did not attempt an attack on the regiment.
 By nightfall the brigade was recalled to Shellal, where they camped for the night.
 The next day was similar, again setting up posts observing Turkish movements, then returning to Shellal after dark.
 The main assault on Gaza was floundering, and the next day the ANZAC Mounted Division was ordered to assist the Imperial Mounted Division in attacking the Atawineh Redoubt, 6 mi to the south-east of Gaza.
 To get into position for the attack, the brigade marched through the night.
 Initially held in reserve, the Wellingtons were sent to assist the 5th Mounted Brigade in an attack on "Sausage Ridge", south of the Atawineh Redoubt.
 Getting into position at 11:30, Meldrum ordered the 6th Squadron to assault along the length of the ridge, with the help of fire support from the 9th Squadron and the Inverness Battery Royal Horse Artillery.
 The attack was also supported by the 3rd Squadron Auckland Mounted Rifles on the right of the 6th Squadron.
-At 12:30 the attack had progressed around half way up the ridge, at which point the Leicestershire and half of the Ayeshire Battery Royal Horse Artillery arrived to support the assault.
+At 12:30 the attack had progressed around halfway up the ridge, at which point the Leicestershire and half of the Ayeshire Battery Royal Horse Artillery arrived to support the assault.
 They could not, however, prevent around six hundred Turkish reinforcements reaching the redoubt.